jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

   }
 }'
 ```
-**Note:** The authorizations block is only needed if you completed Step 1.
+**Note:** The authorisations block is only needed if you completed Step 1.

 # Step 3: Test Drive in Gemini Enterprise
-Once the API returns a success message (and a resource name), your agent is live!
+Once the API returns a success message (and a resource name), your agent is live and can be accessed via Geminin Enterprise!

 **i.
 Navigate:** Go to the Gemini Enterprise page in the Google Cloud Console.
 **ii.
 Select App:** Choose the Gemini Enterprise app where you added the agent.